 When you need to send your Fiat to a garage, we recommend you compare both the price and content of several different quotes.

 You can do this most easily by using Autobutler.
-An earlier study by Autobutler shows that you can save up to 30 percent on the garage bill if you choose the cheapest garage.
+An earlier study by Autobutler shows that you can save on avg 27%* on the garage bill if you choose the cheapest garage.
 Now there's no guarantee that the cheapest garage is also the best, and it is therefore a good idea that you here on the site read what others have written about the garage that you are considering using.
 Other users' comments and recommendations are perhaps your best guarantee that you will have chosen the right garage.

 Below, you can see the average price of what it costs to get brakes replaced on a Fiat.
 The price includes all the quotes on the brake replacements for Fiats, which were submitted to the users of Autobutler.